 The weather can occasionally be quite cold at Holders Lane and Rowheath, so please ensure that participants have suitable clothing for the weather conditions.
 Gloves are strongly recommended and warm clothing are essential in colder weather.

-During the autumn, the Academy will be offering some coaching sessions at Rowheath Playing Fields in Bournville and at Holders Lane, near Cannon Hill Park.
+During 2020, the Academy will be offering some coaching and racing sessions at Rowheath Playing Fields in Bournville and at Holders Lane, near Cannon Hill Park.
 Keep your eye on the Facebook feed for details of any additional sessions.
 These sessions take place in a traffic-free environment and are led by qualified coaches who introduce riders to skills used in different forms of cycle sport and include some racing, with the emphasis very much on fun.
 Sessions cost £2 for members and are free for first timers (membership costs £10 for the year).
 If weather conditions are bad, please check the Facebook page for cancellations.

 Beacon Academy Go-Ride sessions are aimed at young people who can already ride a bicycle and have sufficient co-ordination to stay safe in a group.
 Riders should wear a helmet at all times, have a well maintained bicycle, a drink and bring appropriate clothing and gloves.

 Please check the Beacon Cycling Academy Facebook page for updates on sessions, as we post any cancellations or alterations to sessions there.